zuixjs/cdnjs/README.md

 http://api.cdnjs.com/libraries?search=jquery
 ```

-If you would like more fields use the fields parameter which takes a commo seperated value
+If you would like more data, use the fields parameter which takes comma seperated values

 ```
 http://api.cdnjs.com/libraries?search=jquery&fields=version,description
 ```

-To get a list of all files for that library use the assets field
+To get a list of all files for that library, use the assets field

 ```
 http://api.cdnjs.com/libraries?search=jquery&fields=assets
 ```

-Other fields availabe are
+Other fields available are;

 ```
 version